SPECIES DESCRIPTION

 Key features:-

-1) Plant hairy, at least in part.
+1) Plant, hairy, at least in part.

-2) Veins of calyx sparsely hispid.
+2) Calyx, veins, sparsely hispid.

 Habitat:- Grassland, dry open shrubby vegetation, rocky slopes and cliff ledges,